College of Humanities & Behavioral Sciences

 Advising appointments prior to registration are required for all Sociology majors, and it is at this appointment that you are given the PIN needed to register.

 Registration Advising occurs usually through Weeks 7-11 of the Fall/Spring semester, with the first wave of registration beginning usually about Week 11.
 All Sociology majors should receive an email around Week 6 announcing that it is time to sign up for an advising appointment.
-To sign up, go to the Sociology Advising Office (CHBS 3110) and select a suitable appointment time on the sign-up sheets posted on the office door.
+Email Dr. Page to arrange an advising appointment either in-person or on Zoom.

-Prior to your advising appointment, review your "Degree Works" online as well as the schedule for upcoming classes (see links at the bottom of this page) so you are prepared with a schedule plan when you arrive.
+Prior to your advising appointment, review your degree audit online as well as the schedule for upcoming classes (see links at the bottom of this page) so you are prepared with a schedule plan when you arrive.

 Click here for Major degree requirements